Twinkle Khanna's '6 Cows' Joke Wins The Internet Over

 Speaking of Akshay, looks like nothing can stop him these days.
 He was last seen in Mission Mangal, alongside an ensemble star cast.
 The movie raked in over Rs 200 crore at the box office.
 He has a plethora of projects in hand including Good News, Housefull 4, Bachchan Pandey, Ikka, Sooryavanshi, Laxmmi Bomb and a biopic on Prithviraj Chauhan.

 It was just a few hours ago that a new song - Bhoot - was dropped from his latest, Housefull 4.
-The song features the cast along with Nawazzudin SIddique, who appears in a cameo in the film.
+The song features the cast along with Nawazzudin Siddique, who appears in a cameo in the film.
 The song has drawn mixed reactions.

 Housefull 4 is slated for a Diwali release - October 25, 2019.